MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 Python projects often make use of environment variables to pass data to code.
 For example, you might specify database connection information in an environment variable so that it can be easily changed during testing.
 Or, when deploying the project to production, the database connection can be changed to refer to a production database instance.

 Packages like [python-dotenv][27] are often used to key-value pairs from an *.env* file and set them as environment variables.
-An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers.
-Typically, you won't want to copy the *.env* file into the Docker image, especially if the file has sensitive information and the container will be made public.
-Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
+An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers. **Typically, you don't want to copy the *.env* file into the Docker image, especially if the file has sensitive information and the container will be made public.** Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
 For more information, see the section [Virtual environments and containers](#virtual-environments-and-containers) in this article.

 You can pass environment variables to containers in a few ways:

-1. Hardwired in the *Dockerfile*.
+1. Defined in the *Dockerfile* as a [ENV][45] instruction.
 1. Passed in as `--build-arg` argument with the Docker [build][42] command.
 1. Passed in as  `--secret` argument with the Docker build command and [BuildKit][29] backend.
 1. Passed in as `--env` or `--env-file` arguments` with the Docker [run][43] command.